Treatment sequencing with EGFR TKIs in EGFR mutation-positive NSCLC

-The GioTag: A real-world study of afatinib followed by osimertinib
+The GioTag: sequential therapy with afatinib followed by osimertinib in clinical practice

-The GioTag study was a global, real-world, retrospective, unblinded observational study of sequential therapy with afatinib** followed by osimertinib in routine clinical practice.15 Eligible patients (N=204) had EGFR mutation-positive advanced NSCLC and were treated with first-line afatinib followed by second-line osimertinib on development of the T790M mutation.15 The study reflected the situation in clinical practice more closely than traditional randomised controlled trials as it included patients with an Eastern Cooperative Oncology Group performance status (ECOG PS) ≥2 (15% of patients) and those with brain metastases at baseline (10% of patients).15
+The GioTag study was a global, real-world, retrospective, unblinded observational study of sequential therapy with afatinib** followed by osimertinib in routine clinical practice.19 Eligible patients (N=204) had EGFR mutation-positive advanced NSCLC and were treated with first-line afatinib followed by second-line osimertinib on development of the T790M mutation.19 The study reflected the situation in clinical practice more closely than traditional randomised controlled trials as it included patients with an Eastern Cooperative Oncology Group performance status (ECOG PS) ≥2 (15% of patients) and those with brain metastases at baseline (10% of patients).19

 You can find out more about the GioTag study by watching the study animation, below, or via the results that follow.

 GioTag study results: OS and time on treatment